hargup/contractx/notes.md

 ### Video 2

-Ihe above example, Mohan is an **obligor**, Sohan is **obligee** he is also an **asignor** in his assignment of Sohan's contract to Betty who is the **assignee**
+In the above example, Mohan is an **obligor**, Sohan is **obligee** he is also an **asignor** in his assignment of Sohan's contract to Betty who is the **assignee**

 ### Video 3: Risks

-Risks:
+Risks with contract assignment:

 * Death of party

 * One parties side of a contract could be contest by the other

-* Bankrupcy

-* You get lost
+* Bankruptcy of the party

-In case of delays from Mohan, Sohan and Mohan might have reached a compromise if it was between just two of them, because they are old friends.
+In case of delays from Mohan.
+Sohan and Mohan might have reached a compromise if it was between just two of them because they are old friends.
 Now when the Banker is involved, the banker is probably a complete stranger to them and she will probably not be willing to compromise.
 In the end, the professor asks, "What if everyone digs in their heels?"